TL; DR: How to Make Agile Work in Fast-Growing Startups

 How-to #4: Team Building

 You cannot overestimate the importance of team building: the team wins, the team loses.
-And Tuckman’s findings is still very valid.
-The objectives of the team building effort are apparent:
+And Tuckman’s findings are still very valid.
+The objectives of the team-building effort are apparent:

-- All teams need to become cross-functional, as feature teams are required, not component teams
+- All teams need to become cross-functional teams, not just in product development,

 Other team building lessons learned: